Business Administration vs. Business Management: How Do They Differ?

 Learn more about our editorial process

-Pay for business graduates is on the rise at several top business schools, and more colleges are offering online degree options for working students.
+In response to this demand, several top business schools have reported higher starting salaries for business graduates, and many colleges are offering online degree options for working students.

 What Is Business Administration?